kartik-212004/kartik-212004/README.md

 </p>

 <p>
 I’m a passionate Full Stack Developer with a solid foundation in both front-end and back-end technologies.
-Currently pursuing my BTech , I enjoy building scalable, maintainable, and reliable applications.
+Currently pursuing my BTech, I enjoy building scalable, maintainable, and reliable applications.
 I have experience with the MERN stack, along with a growing expertise in Next.js and Prisma.

 I love tackling new challenges and continuously improving my skills through personal projects and collaboration.
 Feel free to explore my repositories, where you’ll find a variety of projects, from web applications to innovative solutions.